Alicepinch/bakemyday/README.md

 - Users can select different categories of cakes in the navigation
 - Users can select different occasions for cakes in the navigation
 #### Single product page
-- Displays specific product information to page and allows user to add product to bag
+- Displays specific product information to the page and allows users to add the product to the bag
 #### Bag
-- User can add any product to bag from product detail page
+- User can add any product to the bag from the product detail page
-- Bag stores all of users items that they have added in one place
+- Bag stores all of the user's items that they have added in one place
 #### Checkout
-- User can checkout as a guest or as a logged in user
+- User can checkout as a guest or logged-in in user
-- User can see a preview of their bag in checkout before they proceed with payment
+- Users can see a preview of their bag at checkout before they proceed with payment
-- User will recieve email confirmation when checkout is succesfull and be redirected to a checkout success page
+- User will receive an email confirmation when checkout is successful and be redirected to a checkout success page
 #### Stripe Payments
 - Users can checkout using secure stripe payments (please note this is only set up for test numbers at the moment more details can be found:)
-- Test number for this is : 4242 4242 4242 4242
+- Test number is in the stripe documentation mentioned at the start of the readme
 #### Toast messages
 - Displays success, information, warnings and error messages from backend to user across the site
 #### Search
 - All users can search products by name and description
 #### Blog
-- A place where users and admin can create blogposts to share with others
+- A place where users and admin can create blog posts to share with others
 - Only logged in users can create blogposts
 #### Edit Blogpost
 - Prefilled form with all blogpost details
-- If user has created the blogpost they can edit it via the form
+- If a user has created the blogpost they can edit it via the form
-- Changes display to the user straight away
+- Changes are display to the user straight away
 #### Blog Comments
 - Logged in users can create blog comments on different blogposts
 #### Edit Blog Comment
-- Prefilled form with blogcomment details.
+- Prefilled form with blog comment details.
-- If user has created the blogcomment then they can edit it via the form.
+- If the user has created the blog comment then they can edit it via the form.
-- Changes display to the user straight away.
+- Changes are displayed straight away.
 #### Navigation bar
 - All users have a navigation bar however, different links are displayed to users that are logged in
 #### Footer
 - Across all pages contains the contact link, social links and location
-- Social links go through to bakemyday instagram account
+- Social links go through to bakemyday Instagram account
 #### Admin
-- Admin account can create, read, update or delete any product, blogposts or blogcomments on the website if needed
+- Admin account can create, read, update or delete any product, blogposts or blog comments on the website if needed
    - Add product page displays only for admin users
    - Loads an empty form with all necessary fields needed to add a new product to the website
-   - Edit product page displays also only for admin user
+   - Edit product page displays also only for the admin user
    - Loads a prefilled form with all product details that the admin can adjust if needed
 #### Error Pages
-- 404 page not found, 500 internal server error and 405 method not allowed custom pages which redirect back to homepage
+- 404 page not found, 500 internal server error and 405 method not allowed custom pages which redirect back to the homepage
 #### Responsive design
 - Website is optimized for multiple screen sizes
 #### Homepage